WilsonPercival/WilsonPercival/rename object type crash/rename_object_type_crash_r308_2s.md

 ## Steps to reproduce

 1. Open a project.
 2. Start making object clones.
 Tilt approximately 40-50 copies.
+I needed to make 38 copies.
 3. Rename one of the objects.

 ## Observed result